Resources and Important Information

 Typical season for Trinity Alps climbing is June through October.

-In the lower canyons, temperatures can climb as high as 110 degrees.
+In the lower canyons and exposed trails, temperatures can climb well over 100 degrees.

 Evenings, however, require warm clothing.
 Day-to-night temperature